Arshak Makichyan: Climate Activism

 He has inspired others across Russia to take part in school strike for the climate, including other single person pickets in Moscow.
 In December 2019 he was jailed for six days, hours after returning from Madrid, Spain, where he spoke at the 2019 United Nations Climate Change Conference (COP 25).

+Anti-War Activism and Exile

 After Russia's 2022 invasion of Ukraine he expanded his protests, writing "I'm against the war" on dozens of his climate stickers, since he wasn't able to find a shop that would print the word "war."
 Makichyan was a social media manager, until his job "ceased to exist" after the Russian invasion of Ukraine led to websites being blocked in Russia.

 After having to leave the country, he was put on trial while in exile in Germany, losing his Russian citizenship as a result.
 The Court accuses him of providing false information about himself when applying for his Russian citizenship in 2004, despite being just 10 years old at the time.